Ganjalo/Logchange/README.md

-<<<<<<< HEAD
+# LogChange
-# README
+## README

-This README would normally document whatever steps are necessary to get the application up and running.
+This README would normally be a useful file but it's not.
+Yet.

-Things you may want to cover:
+Things it might cover in the future:

 * Ruby version